MIND YOUR LIVER. IT NEEDS YOU. ™

 Studies show that by the time liver dysfunction is caught in young adults, it’s often progressed.
 Opportunities for early intervention are missed.

-Young people don’t just miss symptoms — they get dismissed.
+Young people don’t just miss symptoms, they often even get dismissed.
 For young adults especially, mental health and stigma play a huge role in whether someone gets diagnosed, when they seek help, and how seriously their symptoms are taken.

-Anxiety, depression, eating disorders, and substance use issues can all affect liver health — and many go undiagnosed in young people until damage is advanced.
+Anxiety, depression, eating disorders, and substance use can be linked to coping behaviors that affect liver health, such as overeating or alcohol use.
+In young people, many of these conditions go undiagnosed until liver damage is already advanced.

 Liver disease is still heavily associated with alcohol, judgment, and shame.
 This stigma keeps people from speaking up or even being taken seriously by providers.